-Early (onset days to weeks)

-Arthralgia and myalgia Generalised joint pain or and/or stiffness and muscle aches, often worse upon waking or after long periods of inactivity.
+Early (onset days to weeks) Fatigue Read more about fatigue Arthralgia and myalgia Generalised joint pain or and/or stiffness and muscle aches, often worse upon waking long periods of inactivity.
 Can improve with movement.
-May be mild or severe, intermittent or constant and accompanied by inflammation.
-Read more about arthralgia and myalgia

-Fatigue Read more about fatigue

-Delayed (onset months to years)

-Osteonecrosis of the jaw Exposed, necrotic bone in the maxillofacial region is associated with IV bisphosphonates and
+May be mild or severe, intermit constant and accompanied by inflammation.
+Read more about arthralgia and myalgia Delayed (onset months to years) Osteonecrosis of the jaw (ONJ) Exposed, necrotic bone in the maxillofacial region is associated with IV bisphosphonates and denosumab.
+It can persist for more than 8 weeks.
+Read more about medication-related osteonecrosis of the jaw